erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 All regular PRNG:s in the `rand` module has got good spectral scores.
 The new `mwc59` generator mostly, but not in 2 and 3 dimensions, due to its unbalanced design and power of 2 multiplier.
-Scramblers are used to compensate those flaws.
+Scramblers are used to compensate for those flaws.

 ### PRNG tests